bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-transfers.md

 # Solana Transfers API

+In this section we'll have a look at some examples using the Solana Transfers API.

+This Solana API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

+This program allows you to test the data and its integration into your applications before full-scale implementation.
+Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="Solana Transfers API | Get SPL Token Transfers"/>
 <meta name="description" content="Get all historical & realtime transfers details for an address or a contract, capturing internal transfers, external transfers and token transfers."/>